Peleda23/-100DaysOfCode/r1-log.md

 Today worked on udemy modern js bootcamp.
 Added find and sort array functions to my todo and note apps.
 Started expensive tracker exercise.

+### R1D23

+Didn't do much.
+Done some javascript on udemy.

+### R1D24

+Still working on udemy.
+Started work javascript with html.